KahWee - Web Development, AI Tools & Tech Trends

 Inserting an activity

-Every insert requires two rows: one in the content table and one in ZGENERALACTIVITY linking it to the trip.
+Every insert needs two rows: one in the content table and one in ZGENERALACTIVITY linking it to the trip.

 BEGIN TRANSACTION;